Find Affordable College Courses

 Cedarville, OH

-Cedarville University landed the #8 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
-Cedarville is a small private not-for-profit school located in the town of Cedarville.
+Cedarville University did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
+It came in at #8 on the list.
+Cedarville is a small private not-for-profit school located in the fringe town of Cedarville.

-Columbus College of Art and Design came in at #9 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools in Ohio ranking.
-CCAD is a small private not-for-profit school located in the city of Columbus.
+With a ranking of #9, Columbus College of Art and Design did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
+CCAD is a small private not-for-profit school located in the large city of Columbus.

 On average, design graduates from CCAD take out $29,443 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $510, assuming that the borrower is on a 10-year repayment plan.